Tubestr/tubestr-ios/Docs/MyTubeProtocolSpec.md

 All Marmot payloads include:
 - `ts` — Unix seconds
-- `by` — `npub` of signer (parent or delegated child key)
+- `by` — `npub` of signer (parent key only; children never sign)
 - Optional `v` (e.g. `"v": 1`) for forward compatibility.

 ### 5.2 Video Share (Parent-Only Groups)
 - Type: `t = "mytube/video_share"`
-- Recipients: All members of the child profile's associated Marmot group (parent identities only).
+- Recipients: All parent members of the child profile's associated Marmot group (one group per profile).
 - Author: Always the parent's key, with child metadata in payload.

 ```json